mkoohafkan/hdfqlr/cran-comments.md

-Submission of hdfqlr 0.6-1
+Submission of hdfqlr 0.6-2

-This is a patch for the previous CRAN submission (hdfqlr 0.6-0).

-* An environment inheritance issue impacting the low-level API caused certain operations to fail under specific circumstances.
-This has been fixed and tests have been added.
+This patch release adds `package:rmarkdown` to the SUGGESTS list following a change to `package:knitr` dependencies.

 ## Test environments
-* local Windows 10 install, R 3.6.1
+* local Windows 10 install, R 4.1.0
 * ubuntu 14.04 (on travis-ci), R-oldrel, R-release, R-devel

 Because the package requires the external program HDFql, examples